-On March 26, 2008, the Company issued \$95,000 in 5.5% unsecured senior convertible notes ("Notes") maturing on May 1, 2015, and incurred a 3.0% underwriter's fee and other expenses aggregating \$2,800, for net proceeds of \$92,200.
-Interest is payable semi-annually in arrears on May 1 and November 1 of each year, beginning November 1, 2008.
-The conversion rate and accordingly the number of shares issuable were adjusted as a result of the NovaCopper Inc. ("NovaCopper") spin-out which reduced the conversion rate from \$10.61 to \$9.656 per common share.
-On conversion, at the Company's election, holders of the Notes will receive cash, if applicable, or a combination of cash and shares.
+On March 26, 2008, the Company issued \$95,000 in 5.5% unsecured senior convertible notes ("Notes") maturing on May 1, 2015, for net proceeds of \$92,200.
+Interest was payable semi-annually in arrears on May 1 and November 1 of each year, beginning November 1, 2008.
+On conversion, at the Company's election, holders of the Notes would receive cash or a combination of cash and shares.

-On May 2, 2013, the Company purchased \$72,821 of the principal amount of its Notes, pursuant to the terms and indenture governing the Notes which provided Holders the opportunity to require the Company to purchase for cash all or a portion of their Notes (the "Put Option") on May 1, 2013.
+On May 2, 2013, the Company purchased \$72,821 of the principal amount of its Notes, pursuant to the terms and indenture governing the Notes which provided Holders the opportunity to require the Company to purchase for cash, all or a portion of their Notes (the "Put Option") on May 1, 2013.
 On September 16, 2013, the Company accepted Holders' offers to purchase another \$6,350 of the principal amount of the Notes.
-Following the Company's purchases of the Notes, \$15,829 of the principal amount of the Notes remain outstanding and due on May 1, 2015 and 1,639,370 common shares remain issuable upon conversion.
-Additional common shares may become issuable following the occurrence of certain corporate acts or events.
-The terms and other provisions of the indenture governing the Notes remain unchanged.
+The remaining \$15,829 principal amount of the Notes was repaid on May 1, 2015.

-As the conversion price of the Notes is denominated in U.S. dollars, a currency different from the functional currency of the Company, an embedded derivative is recognized as a liability.
-The embedded derivative is recorded at fair value and re-measured each period with the movement being recorded as a gain or loss in net income (loss).
-The Notes are classified as a liability, less the portion relating to the embedded derivative feature.
-As a result, the recorded liability to repay the Notes is lower than its face value.
-Using the effective interest rate method and the 17.3% rate implicit in the calculation, the remaining difference of \$3,700, characterized as the Note discount, is being charged to interest expense and accreted to the liability over the term of the Notes.
+As the conversion price of the Notes was denominated in U.S. dollars, a currency different from the functional currency of the Company, the conversion feature was an embedded derivative and separately recognized as a liability.
+This embedded derivative was recorded at fair value and re-measured each period with the movement being recorded as a gain or loss in Net loss.
+The fair value of the embedded derivative prior to the expiry of the Put Option was composed of the conversion feature of the Note and the Put Option.
+Subsequent to this date, until settlement at maturity, the measurement of the embedded derivative was based solely on the conversion feature.

+As a result of the measurement of the embedded derivatives and the initial discount, the recorded liability to repay the Notes was lower than its face value.
+The effective Note discount, was charged to interest expense and accreted to the liability over the term of the Notes.